leonnoel/savage-demo/README.md

 ## Languages Used

-This was created using HTML5, CSS3, JavaScript, MongoDB, and Node.js.
+This was created using EJS, HTML5, CSS3, JavaScript, MongoDB, and Node.js.

 The assignment was to understand the code, use my own MongoDB, and fix the thumbs down button.
 I used some bootstap on it.